 |Castro Crest from Latigo Canyon Road|

-This 3.8-mile hike crosses a green canyon and Climbs to scenic saddle below Castro Peak.
+This 3.8-mile hike crosses a green canyon and climbs to a scenic saddle below Castro Peak.

 This easy and level 2.6-mile out and back hike visits the ruins of a burned down ranch and a small waterfall.